CoolPolishGuy/CLD_kubernetes/README.md

  ```

 * What autoscaling features are available?
 Which metrics are used?

+There are several features that are available like for example: current, available, age, up-to-date.
+You can also create your custom metrics if they suits best the deployement.

 * How can you update a component? (see "Updating a Deployment" in the deployment documentation)